nus-cs2103/website-base/admin/faq-fragment.md

 <div id="faq-tpIterationDeadline-Q">What's the deadline for tP iterations?</div>
 <div id="faq-tpIterationDeadline-A">

-The deadline for tP iterations is the `Thursday 23:59` in the week it is due, unless a different date is specified in the instructions of that iteration.
+The deadline for tP iterations is the `Thursday 23:59` in the week it is due, unless a different date is specified in the instructions of that iteration.<br>
+It is OK %%(i.e., no penalty)%% if you overshoot the deadline in initial iterations.
+Adjust subsequent iterations so that you can meet the deadline consistently %%(which is an important learning outcome of the tP)%% by the time you reach the end of the tP.
 </div>
 <!-- =============================================================== -->
 <div id="faq-tpHowMuchToGetFullMarks-Q">How much code/features is enough to get full marks?</div>